MarcoSero/Nimble/README.md

 Core Data (and iCloud) made *nimble* and fast.

+## :warning: Warning :warning:

+Unfortunately I don't have the time to actively maintain this framework anymore.
+If you have a problem or would like to add a new feature, please open a pull request and I'll consider merging it.

 ## Why

 The answer is quite easy.
 I needed a Core Data wrapper with these features: